Be seen and engage at Abstractions

 Who is attending Abstractions?

 Abstractions will be hosting 2,000 professionals from the software development field.
 Our audience is intentionally cross-discipline to include people involved with design, back end engineering, front end development, management, QA, devops and more.
 The common theme of our audience is that they are involved with delivering software.
+Their role level within their companies varies, many are individual contributors but we attract a solid showing from management and executives, too.
+We attract some current and aspiring founders, too.

 Do you have a prospectus?